sentenai/py-sentenai/README.md

 should be compatible with python 2.7+ and 3.5+, however development happens in python-3.6.0.

-This library depends [shapely][], which in turn depends on the static Geos C library:
+This library depends on [shapely][], which in turn depends on the static Geos C library:
   - ubuntu: `sudo apt install libgeos-c1v5`
   - freebsd: `sudo pkg install geos`